y-a-v-a/node-gd/doc/README.md

 ### Font and text

 #### gd.Image#stringFTBBox(color, font, size, angle, x, y, string)
-`BBox` in this funcion name refers to the _bounding box_ of the supplied `string` parameter when it would be rendered on the image.
+`BBox` in this function name refers to the _bounding box_ of the supplied `string` parameter when it would be rendered on the image.
 This might be handy in case you want to check wether the text fits the image bounds.
 The return value of this function is an array of 8 elements, weirdly ordered: [xll, yll, xlr, ylr, xur, yur, xul, yul].
 In ascii-art:
 ```
    xul           xur
 yul ._____________. yur